Khaled-ElToukhy/Coding_Raja_task_1/README.md

 The dataset was preprocessed using natural language processing (NLP) techniques to transform the text into a structured format that can be used for better Analysis.
 The preprocessing steps include removing stop words, stemming, lemmatization and converting the text to lowercase.

 Then we used a Vader model called Sentiment Intensity Analyzer to asses the sentiment of the text sentences.

+#### Conclusion
+This project demonstrates the use of natural language processing techniques for sentiment analysis.
+It shows how sentiment analysis can be used to analyze customer reviews and other text data.